 Chicken Wings £6

 The chicken wings were grilled with a BBQ-type marinade.
 Nothing I want to go to town about.
 It was soft with a hint of char from the heat but the commitment between the sauce and the wings was just not there.
 With some slight re-shuffling the sauce was later found unfortunately pooled under the cucumber salad.

 For the next two dishes, their sizes were identical to the starters but would you believe it if I told you they are mains for double the price.

 Moving onto my favourite dish of the night the Chicken Curry, there were 3 interesting elements that caught my eye:

-The sauce: M could not for the life distinguish this from the one she makes at home using Golden Curry, and she is quite the one when it comes to DIY curry.
-Golden Curry is the ultimate underrated supermarket hero, we use it to liven up pork, chicken, beef and even the most drabbest of stir fries.
-Ho has found inspiration from the sauces of the world aisle.
+The sauce: M couldn’t tell the difference between this dish and the one she usually makes at home with Golden Curry, and she is quite the curry queen.
+Golden Curry is the ultimate underrated curry savior, use it to liven up pork, chicken, beef and even the most drabbest of stir fries.
+Ho has found inspiration from the world food aisle.

 The little green balls: what we thought were peas turned out to be Chinese aubergines.
 Rock solid, sour balls filled with seeds.
-Yes China, keep exporting this exotic stuff to the rest of the world so we can enhance our soft power.
-Excellent.
+Yes China, keep exporting this exotic vege to the rest of the world so we can enhance our soft power.

 Pork Belly £11